 - Another option for paper invitations is to opt for those printed with soy or plant-based inks.

-- If you can, hand-deliver your invitations to save the transport emissions.
+- Hand-deliver your invitations to people you see often to save the transport emissions.

 Sustainable Baby Shower Decorations